Children and Domestic Abuse

 Legal Rights and Protections

-Another important legal tool is custody rights.
-If you are concerned about your child’s safety, we can help you seek custody arrangements that prioritise their well-being.
+If you are concerned about your child’s safety, we can help you seek arrangements that prioritise their well-being.
 This might involve restricting the abuser’s access or ensuring supervised visits.
 Occupation orders are also available.
 They can grant you the right to stay in the family home while the abuser is required to leave.
-These legal options help protect you and your children from further harm and creates a safer living environment.
+These legal options help protect you and your children from further harm and create a safer living environment.

 Creating a Safe Environment